rupark/WebDev-Hw8/status_hw08.md

 4. Is your app functionality complete?
 If not, what's missing?
-Comment images and Invite Accept/Reject/Maybe
+User Profile Pictures and Invite Accept/Reject/Maybe

 5. Is your app properly deployed?
 If not, what went wrong?